Kiss (Prince song): Age of Chance version

-In 1988, British synthpop group the Art of Noise released a cover of the song, featuring Welsh singer Tom Jones on vocals.
+In 1988, British synth-pop group the Art of Noise released a cover of the song, featuring Welsh singer Tom Jones on vocals.
 Jones had added the song to his Vegas live show and the Art of Noise contacted him after seeing him perform it on TV.

-The song became the band's biggest hit to that point, reaching No. 5 on the UK Singles Chart (higher than the original in that country), top 10 in several countries and No. 18 on the US dance chart.
+The song became the band's biggest hit to that point, reaching No. 5 on the UK Singles Chart (higher than the original in that country), the top 10 in several other countries and No. 18 on the US Dance chart.
 It was also No. 1 in New Zealand and Spain.

 The song alternates between two distinct rhythms: a fast-paced 4/4 rock beat, panned entirely to the left channel; and a half-speed quiet storm-inspired percussion section.
 The guitar and horns break in the middle of the track musically references the themes to Dragnet and Peter Gunn (two songs the Art of Noise covered with much commercial success) as well as their own breakthrough hit, "Close (to the Edit)" and "Paranoimia", their 1986 collaboration with Max Headroom.
 Jones changes the lyric line of "Women, Not Girls rule my world" to "Women and Girls, rule my world."

-This version was later included as part of an episode of the series Listed on MuchMoreMusic, which was on the Top 20 cover songs.
-It can also be heard during the main title sequence of the movie My Stepmother Is an Alien as well as a scene in Kids in the Hall: Brain Candy.
+This version was later included as part of an episode of the series Listed on MuchMoreMusic, which was on the top 20 cover songs.
+It can also be heard during the main title sequence of the film My Stepmother Is an Alien as well as a scene in Kids in the Hall: Brain Candy.